 - How to make Nicereply work with almost any helpdesk system

-- How to make Nicereply work with Zendesk (revised)
+- How to integrate Nicereply with Zendesk

 - How to make Nicereply work with free open-source OTRS.org